 Here is that very jasmine which the gardener cut all the way down to a low mound.
 Good shrub, now behave.
 This falls under the category: think before you plant!

 I just saw it at our local Ace Hardware the other day on sale for $11.99 in 5 gallon pots.
 It was flowering and therefore selling like hotcakes.
-I was a professional gardener for many years and maintained a lot of this sweet smelling Jasmine so I have some care tips to share with you.
+Nowadays, you can even buy one online.

 This is the 1 thing I like about this jasmine – the pink flower buds.
 They’re lovely in bouquets & flower arrangements.

 Here’s what you need to know about Jasmine:

 * This is a very strong, dense-growing vine & can reach 25′.
 It’s not a small scale plant.
 Give it room to grow.

 * It’s a twining vine & needs some means of support & training.

 * It is hardy to 10-15 degrees.
 That would be USDA Climate zone 8.

 * Give it sun if you want it to flower.
 Not hot scorching sun though, it’ll burn.
 I’ve seen it growing in shade but it was very leggy with no flowers.
 That equals no appeal.
 Part sun will do as long as it’s nice & bright.

 * Water it regularly.
 It can go drier once established but will appreciate & look better if deeply watered every 2 weeks.